Widow seeks 'thorough' investigation into John McAfee death - News Break

 Authorities in Spain are conducting an autopsy on McAfee’s body but have said that everything at the scene in his cell indicated that the 75-year-old killed himself.

-McAfee's Spanish lawyer, Javier Villalba, said that the family had not been informed by authorities about the note.

-In her first public remarks since the software entrepreneur's death on Wednesday, McAfee's widow Janice McAfee said she wanted a “thorough investigation” to provide “answers about this was able to happen.”

-“His last words to me were ‘I love you and I will call you in the evening,’” the 38-year-old told reporters outside the Brians 2 penitentiary northwest of Barcelona where she recovered her late husband's belongings.
+“His last words to me were ‘I love you and I will call you in the evening,’” Janice McAfee told reporters outside the Brians 2 penitentiary northwest of Barcelona where she recovered her late husband's belongings.
 She said they spoke earlier on the day he was found dead.

-“Those words are not words of somebody who is suicidal,” she added.
+“Those words are not words of somebody who is suicidal,” she added, demanding a “thorough investigation” in her first public remarks since the software entrepreneur's death on Wednesday.

 John McAfee was arrested at the Barcelona airport in October last year on a warrant issued by prosecutors in Tennessee who were seeking up to three decades of imprisonment for allegedly evading more than $4 million in taxes.